knative/docs/contributing/DOCS-CONTRIBUTING.md

    Expert (SME), typically an engineer working on Knative, for technical review and approval.
 1. When both the technical writers and SMEs are satisfied with the quality of the writing and the technical accuracy of the content, the PR can be merged.
-A PR requires two labels before for it's eligible for merging:
+A PR requires two labels before it can merge:
    `lgtm` and `approved`.
    * The SME is responsible for reviewing the technical accuracy and adding the `lgtm` label.